Salem couple rides their bikes through Peabody and Salem areas, a new hobby the couple picked up during the covid pandemic

-This blog is full of tips on how we can work together to keep everyone safe.
+This blog contains tips on how to work together to keep everyone safe.
 Even as a motorist, you may be driving today, but tomorrow or in the near future, you may be riding a bicycle.

 Bike Sales Through The Roof In Massachusetts

-The surge in bike sales also includes an increased demand for electric bikes, also known as e-bikes.
-In February, one bike shop owner said he usually sells 30 e-bikes over a calendar year, but sold 30 e-bikes by March this year.
+The surge in bike sales also included an increased demand for electric bikes, also known as e-bikes.
+A bike shop owner said he usually sells 30 e-bikes over a calendar year but sold 30 e-bikes in just three months during the boom.

 BlueBike Bike-Share Stations Largest Increase In Riders Was Outside of Downtown Boston